-The T-DNA of plasmids SLJ24895, SLJ24896 (S/L), SLJ24897, SLJ24904, SLJ24909 (S/L), SLJ24918 (S/L) and SLJ24933 (S/L) contain as plant selectable marker an allele of the tomato acetolactate synthase (ALS/CSR) that is resistant to inhibition by the herbicide chlorsulfuron (CS).
+The T-DNA of plasmids SLJ24904 and SLJ25057 contains as plant selectable marker an allele of the tomato acetolactate synthase (ALS/CSR) that is resistant to inhibition by the herbicide chlorsulfuron (CS).
 This resistance is due to 2 mutations that have been described in Nicotiana tabacum (Lee et al, 1988).
 The ALS/CSR gene is required only for the in vitro-selection of transgenic lines.
 It is under the control of its endogenous regulatory sequences and is located next to the vector's left border.

-Plasmids SLJ24897, SLJ24909 (S/L), SLJ24918 (S/L) and SLJ24933 (S/L) carry an extra T-DNA left-border sequence in between the ALS/CSR gene and the vector's left border.
-This sequence derives from an Agrobacterium tumefaciens octopine-type Ti plasmid.
+Plasmid SLJ25057 carries an extra T-DNA left-border sequence in between the ALS/CSR gene and the vector's left border.
+This sequence derives from an A. tumefaciens octopine-type Ti plasmid.
 It was added with the aim of decreasing the chances of backbone integration due to left-border 'read-through' during T-DNA transfer.